Milken Community School: History

 The school began in Van Nuys in 1984 as the Golda Meir School, and was later renamed the Einstein Academy.
 When the school became affiliated with Stephen S. Wise Temple, it was renamed Stephen S. Wise High School.
 After a large donation from Lowell and Michael Milken's Milken Family Foundation in 1995, the school, then reported to be the "largest non-Orthodox Jewish high school in the country", was named Milken Community High School.
 At the beginning of the 2013–2014 school year, the school was renamed to Milken Community Schools, with the intention of creating a name that encompassed both the middle school and the high school.

 The Upper School was held in temporary trailers, on the lot where the new Middle School now stands, from 1994 to 1998 until the current, first three buildings of the Upper School campus opened in 1998.
 A year later in November 1999, the fourth and final building opened that completed the Upper School campus.
 The Upper School campus had a cost of $30 million, and was built by MATT construction.
 Ten years later, the Saperstein Middle School campus was completed and opened in 2009.
 Previously, the Middle School occupied temporary trailers on the parking lot of the Bel Air Presbyterian Church from 1981 to 2008.

 The Middle School and Upper School have historically had the same name, yet after the completion of the new Middle School campus in 2009, the Middle School was officially renamed the David and Hillevi Saperstein Middle School of Milken Community High School after a subsequent donation from David and Hillevi Saperstein, while the Upper School remained the Milken Community High School.

 On March 25, 2011, Milken Community High School and Stephen S. Wise Temple announced that the school would become independent from the temple effective July 1, 2012.

 American Jewish University had its Familian campus at 15600 Mulholland Drive, directly across the freeway from the Milken campus.
 Milken had long sought an arrangement to share facilities with the university, but unsuccessfully.
 In February 2022, AJU announced plans to sell the location.
 Milken made a bid of approximately $60 million, but was outbid by a Swiss learning company.
 That deal fell through amid community opposition.
 On Tuesday, December 26, 2023, Milken announced that it had successfully reached a deal to buy the campus.
-An official groundbreaking ceremony will take place for the campus on November 9, 2025.
+An official groundbreaking ceremony for the campus took place on November 9, 2025.
+In June 2026, the newly acquired campus was renamed the Jan Koum Campus, thanks to a generous $36 million gift from the Koum Family Foundation.